-Coverage and Scope
+Coverage and scope

-To develop Principles of Economics, we acquired the rights to Timothy Taylor's second edition of Principles of Economics and solicited ideas from economics instructors at all levels of higher education, from community colleges to Ph.D.-granting universities.
-They told us about their courses, students, challenges, resources, and how a textbook can best meet the needs of both instructors and students.
+To develop the first edition of Principles of Economics, we acquired the rights to Timothy Taylor's Principles of Economics and solicited ideas from economics instructors at all levels of higher education, from community colleges to PhD-granting universities.
+For the second edition, we received even more expansive and actionable feedback from hundreds of adopters who had used the book for several academic terms.
+These knowledgeable instructors informed the pedagogical courses, learning objective development and fulfillment, and the chapter arrangements.
+Faculty who taught from the material provided critical and detailed commentary.